rortizmerino/GenomicsWorkshop/Lesson1.md

 ~~~
 $ exit
 logout
 Connection to vm03-bt-edu.tnw.tudelft.nl closed.
 -bash-4.1$
 ~~~

-To log off the student-linux bastion, type `exit` again.
-This will close the connection to the student-linux bastion, and your terminal will go back to showing your local computer.:
+To log off from linux-bastion, type `exit` again.
+This will close the connection to the linux-bastion, and your terminal will go back to showing your local computer:

 ~~~
 $ exit